 - Link your Analytics and Google Ads account(s).

-If the linked account falls below 250 clicks over the past 30 days for the selected view, Smart Goals will be deactivated until the clicks rise again to 500 or more.
+If the linked account falls below 250 sessions over the past 30 days for the selected view, Smart Goals will be deactivated until the sessions rise again to 500 or more.

 - The reporting view must not receive more than 10 million sessions in 30 days.